APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/ml_deployment_guide.md

 Before you begin, ensure you have the following:

 - **Azure Subscription**: An active Azure subscription with appropriate permissions.
-- **Azure Stack HCI Cluster**: Deployed and configured on Cisco UCS hardware.
+- **Azure Local Cluster**: Deployed and configured on Cisco UCS hardware.
-- **Azure Kubernetes Service (AKS) or Azure Arc-enabled Kubernetes Cluster**: Set up on your Azure Stack HCI.
+- **Azure Kubernetes Service (AKS) or Azure Arc-enabled Kubernetes Cluster**: Set up on your Azure Local.
 - **Azure CLI**: Installed and configured on your local machine.
 - **Azure Machine Learning CLI Extension**: Installed (`azure-ai-ml`).
 - **Docker**: Installed if you plan to build and push Docker images.